 Different systems address the problem of event delivery to relevant clients in different ways.
-In Elvin [23] each subscription is converted into a deterministic finite state automaton which can lead to an explosion in the number of states.
-Network traffic reduction [45] is accomplished through the use of quench expressions that prevent clients from sending notifications for which there are no consumers.
-In Sienna [11, 12] optimization strategies include assembling patterns of notifications as close as possible to the publishers, while multicasting notifications as close as possible to the subscribers.
-In Gryphon [4] each broker maintains a list of all subscriptions within the system in a parallel search tree (PST).
-The PST is annotated with a trit vector encoding link routing information.
+In [21] each subscription is converted into a deterministic finite state automaton.
+This conversion and the matching solutions nevertheless can lead to an explosion in the number of states.
+In [42] network traffic reduction is accomplished through the use of quench expressions.
+Quenching prevents clients from sending notifications for which there are no consumers.
+Approaches to content based routing in Elvin are discussed in [43].
+In [11, 12] optimization strategies include assembling patterns of notifications as close as possible to the publishers, while multicasting notifications as close as possible to the publishers, while multicasting notifications.
 These annotations are then used at matching time by a broker to determine which of its neighbors should receive that event.
-A related Gryphon effort for exploiting universally available multicast techniques for event delivery can be found in [3].
+[3] describes approaches for exploiting group based multicast for event delivery.
+These approaches exploit universally available multicast techniques.

-The approach adopted by the OMG is one of establishing channels and registering suppliers and consumers to those event channels.
-The channel approach in the event service [34] approach could entail clients (consumers) to be aware of a large number of event channels.
+The approach adopted by the OMG [33] is one of establishing channels and registering suppliers and consumers to those event channels.
+The channel approach in the event service [32] approach could entail clients (consumers) to be aware of a large number of event channels.
 The two serious limitations of event channels are the lack of event filtering capability and the inability to configure support for different qualities of service.
-In TAO [27], a real-time event service that extends the CORBA event service is available.
+These are sought to be addressed in the Notification Service [31] design.
+However the Notification service attempts to preserve all the semantics specified in the OMG event service, allowing for interoperability between Event service clients and Notification service clients.
+Thus even in this case a client needs to subscribe to more than one event channel.
+In TAO [25], a real-time event service that extends the CORBA event service is available.
 This provides for rate-based event processing, and efficient filtering and correlation.
 However even in this case the drawback is the number of channels that a client needs to keep track of.